Spittal/vue-i18n-extract/README.md

 -ci,
 The process will exit with exitCode=1 if at least one translation-key is missing (useful especially if it is part of a CI pipeline).',

+-s, --separator,
+Use if you want to override the separator used when parsing locale identifiers.
+Default is `.`,
 ```

 Examples